extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

-4. Execute the BGP workflow by entering the command bwc workflow bgp command.
+4. Execute the BGP workflow by entering the command ``bwc ipf workflow bgp`` command:

 .. code:: shell